containerization-team-cems-eks/EventSphere/README.md

 ```

 - **Build & Push**: Builds Docker images, pushes to ECR, signs with Cosign
+  - Note: Images are rebuilt in CD even though they were built in CI (standard practice for safety)
 - **Deploy**: Verifies image signatures, deploys to EKS with Helm (atomic rollback enabled)
 - **Smoke Tests**: Validates deployment health
 - Automatic deployment to staging on push to main